Setting: Chesterfield High, an unusual school in the suburbs of Ohio.

 Tell me about beauty.
 Beauty is a way out.

 Teacher: That’s correct.
-It’s a value, but it’s a universal one—we call it beauty here in Chesterfield High, but other cultures might have called it something else, and that beauty, or elegance, or whatever it is, is “a thing.”
+It’s a value, but it’s a universal one—we call it beauty here in Chesterfield High, but that other cultures might have called it something else, and that beauty, or elegance, or whatever it is, is “a thing.”
 It’s a real, measurable quantity, something that can guide us beyond our biological priors.
 It’s Occam’s Razor, preferring the simple, avoiding unnecessary complications.
 Some people even call it the “Universal Prior.”

 Ian: It sounds a little religious.
 At least it’s not indexical.
 I’ll take a universal principle over a specific one.
 And I confess it has a rather attractive, esoteric feel.